Solar Roof Pump FAQ's

 Q: I can hear the pump come on but the water is not going down what do I do?

-A: First of all make sure that the end of your pipe or hose is at lease five or six feet below the roof line.
+A: First of all, make sure that the end of your pipe or hose is at least five or six feet below the roof line.
 Remember, the pump has a delay of 10-20 seconds before it kicks on.
-Make sure to put the switch in the “on” position...
-(UP).
-While the ponding pump will drain down to 3/8”-1/2” (depending on the roof’s surface) it takes a minimum of 1 ½” of water to initiate the pump action.
+While the ponding pump will drain down to 1/8”-1/2” (depending on the roof’s surface) it takes a minimum of 1 ¾” of water to initiate the pump action.
 If your ponding area is below that you will have to have the patent pending Sentinel Spun Aluminum Pan Sump Flashing installed by a roofing professional.
 Using the SAPS will also allow you to virtually remove most ponding water.